zella/play-blog/README.md

 * How backup blog?

-     Just copy database from your `orient.db_url`.
+     Just copy database files from your `orient.db_url` path.
 Also you can manage database with OrientDB console.
 More see OrientDb docs

 **Attention**
 * Users from `application.conf` updates on application restart - You can change password of exiting users or add new users; There is no multi user support.
 Users uses for authorization only.
 Also user's name displays in post author.